6 Genius Games to Keep Your Dog Mentally Stimulated

 Good question.
 And I think I’ve got some answers.

-After four years with a super smart Labrador who gets bored quite easily, I’ve rounded up six genius games that are guaranteed to channel your dog’s energy and get their brain ticking.
+After many years with a super smart Labrador Retriever who gets bored quite easily, we’ve rounded up six genius games that are guaranteed to channel your dog’s energy and get their brain ticking.

 Best of all, these enriching games will enhance the bond you share with your beloved furbaby!